SergioPerea99/FlightData/README.md

 - question2.csv: Contains the names and IDs of the top 100 most frequent flyers.
-Columns: passengerId, Number of Flights, name, age
+Columns: passengerId, Number of Flights, firstName, lastName

 - question3.csv: Contains the maximum number of countries a passenger has visited without being in the UK.
-Columns: passengerId, maxCountriesVisited
+Columns: passengerId, longest Run